riccardoperra/specflow/README.md

 language sql stable;
 ```

-Once the edge function returns the access_token for supabase, the supabase fetch client is patched in order to put it
-in every rest request.

-The supabase database schema is visible through the initial migration which will define all functions, tables and rls.
+The supabase database schema is up through the initial migration which will define all functions, tables and rls.

 [20231020190554_schema_init.sql](supabase/migrations/20231020190554_schema_init.sql)

-Here a sequence diagram of an in-depth detail of the client side authentication flow (this is made with SpecFlow 😉)
+Here a sequence diagram of an in-depth detail of the client side authentication flow (made with SpecFlow 😉)

 ```mermaid
 sequenceDiagram